sirioz/HelpMeOut/README.md

 ## Testing
 Testing the app requires to launch a local Firebase server.
-- Cd into `FIRCloudFunctions/test-server` folder
+- Cd into `FIRCloudFunctions/test-server` folder.
 - `npm install`
 - `npm start`